Kingis60K/Sisu_ARC/documentation/GPP-VM.md

 ![](assets/GPP2(4).png)

-- Issuing an update accross the domain to change the Administrator password
+- Issuing an update across the domain to change the Administrator password

 ![](assets/GPP2(5).png)